CADKEY or Catia?

 Most of the companies moved all of their draftsman to CADDS 4.
 3D CAD

 was in the realm of the draftsman in those days because 3D CAD

 engineering deliverable was a print.
-Notice I did not say drawing.
+These were not drawings.
 We

-designed in 3D and extrapolated our engineering documentation from
+designed in 3D and created our engineering documentation from

 placing instances of the model in different views and detailing them and